 I know what’s going on in the world politically at the moment.
 Am I interested?
 Hugely, but would I share it on LinkedIn?
 No way!
 It’s not my specialty, I’m not a politician.
 So, there are many times I feel like getting engaged in the conversations I think, actually that’s not serving my interests particularly well.

-It’s critical to understand what it is that interests you as the LinkedIn algorithm effectively sorts that out for you, which is one of the brilliant things about LinkedIn – if you’ve got a strategy and you work within the confines of that strategy, LinkedIn almost does the rest.
+It’s critical to understand what it is that interests you as the LinkedIn algorithm effectively sorts that out for you, which is one of the brilliant things about LinkedIn – if you’ve got a strategy on how to use LinkedIn for business goals unique to you and you work within the confines of that strategy, LinkedIn almost does the rest.
 It wants to give you content, it wants to keep you on the platform, it wants to keep you interested and help you get value out of LinkedIn so it uses the data you’re sharing via content you’re engaging with and what you’re interested in to basically provide you with more of the same.

 Equally, the people who you’re trying to attract are also interested in similar topics and, therefore the LinkedIn algorithms are serving your content to people who you might be Connected to but beautifully it’s sending the same content to people who are second and third-degree removed from you but who are also interested in the same content.
 So here the power of LinkedIn is exponential.
 Your message, your data, your engagement has the opportunity to reach a vast audience and, when done correctly, it will reach the audience you’re trying to attract, and, when the timing is right for them to want you and our services, you’ll be there!